colebrookson/research-access/docs/institution-contact-protocol.md

 #### 3. Suggest they have limited capactiy to help, and will offer alternatives

 This is usually the longest type of exchange we can have with institutions.
 Some have gone as far as giving us temporary log-in information so we can go into their library websites and find the information ourselves.
+These emails are VERY variable, but they will often propose a solution similar to the one we actually want which is to send us all of their collections information.

 Again, we want ideally for them to accept our list of ISSNs, and return data on their access.
 If that's not possible, then a full list of their holdings is the next best thing.
 The third option of them just sending us a website link to search through ourselves is the worst option, but better than nothing.